ADelgadoT/HerbsAuthenticate/README.md

 The default k-mer size is 16.
 In case you want to change it, please add the option `-k` followed by the desired k-mer size.

 ## Extract barcodes
+The script `Barcodes.py` is used to obtain the barcodes from the trimmed reads.
+In order to execute it, please follow the steps indicated below:

+1. Create an input file, using `input.txt` as an example.
+It is a space-separated file in which each line represents the data from one sample.
+There are three columns:
+    - Column 1: absolute path to forward reads
+    - Column 2: absolute path to reverse reads
+    - Column 3: scientic sample name (Binomial nomenclature)

+2. Ensure that `config.yaml` is located in the same directory as `Barcodes.py` and the `scripts` folder.
+3. Update `config.yaml` parameters according to your data and type of analysis you want to perform.
+The options available are shown below:

+    **Path**:
+      - kma: Absolute path to KMA directory.
+      - db_backbone: Absolute path to indexed backbone barcode database.
+      - output: Absolute path to output directory.

+    **Validation**:
+      - merge_by_genus: boolean variable that indicates whether the validation is at genus or specie level.
+Default value: TRUE.

+4. Excute the following command: `python3 Barcodes.py input.txt`

 ## Mapping
 To map trimmed reads against a specific barcode database, the script `Mapping.py` is used.
 In order to execute it, please follow the steps indicated below: